Drasungor/distcom/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;The project will have a server where programs to be distributed are uploaded, a Command Line Interface
 (CLI) for organizations to interact with the server and process received proofs, and a CLI for those donating their computing power to choose which project to contribute to and start doing so.
 A small example of a project to be distributed, implemented in Cairo, will also be included.
-The system will be developed using the Rust programming language and will utilize the virtual machine and prover implemented by Lambdaclass1.
+The system will be developed using the Rust programming language and will utilize the [virtual machine and prover](https://github.com/lambdaclass/lambdaworks) implemented by Lambdaclass.

 &nbsp;&nbsp;&nbsp;&nbsp;As a computing donation system, consideration must be given to the computer's resources, adjusting